dart-lang/language/working/0698 - Enhanced Default Constructors/proposal.md

 A number of changes to a class or superclass can be breaking.

 Anything which changes an existing valid constructor invocation to be invalid is a breaking change, as it has always been.
 That would include adding a non-nullable field without an initializer to a class.
 That would currently be a compile-time error because the field is not initialized, and with this change it becomes a compile-time error because no existing call to the constructor passes the corresponding required parameter.
+This merely moves the error somewhere else, but without proper testing, that somewhere else might be client code.

-Most other changes have been designed around, so they reduce the usefulness of forwarding rather than introduce new breaking changes.
+Most other potentially breaking changes have been avoided by designing this feature to reduce the usefulness of forwarding rather than introduce new breaking changes.

-Adding an optional positional parameter to a superclass constructor to a class would have been a breaking change if we allowed any positional parameter after the forwarded optional parameter in the subclass constructor because it would change the position of an existing parameter.
+Adding an optional positional parameter to a superclass constructor to a class would have been a breaking change if we allowed any positional parameter after the forwarded optional parameter in the subclass constructor, because it would change the position of an existing parameter.
 We deliberately avoided that at the cost of adding restrictions on when we can forward optional positional parameters.

-Adding a static member to a class would have suppress a default constructor if we forwarded all constructors, not just unnamed ones.
+Adding a static member to a class would suppress a named "default constructor" if we forwarded all constructors by default, not just unnamed ones.
 If the class author was not aware of that default constructor (perhaps it was added to the superclass after the subclass was written), this would come as a surprise.
 It may break downstream code using the constructor, even if the author doesn't get any errors.
 That suggests that maybe all the forwarding constructors by default is not a good idea.

 ## Variants